Mike Gustovich

-Michael Gustovich (born November 15, 1953 in Warren, Ohio) is an American artist, known for his comic book art and inking in the 1980s and early 1990s for such publishers as Marvel Comics, DC Comics, First Comics, Comico, and Eclipse Comics.
+Michael Gustovich (born November 15, 1953) is an American artist, known for his comic book art and inking in the 1980s and early 1990s for such publishers as Marvel Comics, DC Comics, First Comics, Comico, and Eclipse Comics.
 He is the creator of the superhero team Justice Machine, which throughout the 1980s and early 1990s was featured in comics from several publishers.

 Biography

 In 1976, Gustovich joined a consortium of fans and would-be professionals" — including Stu Fillmore — in Detroit "who adopted the company name" Noble Comics, and published The Lands of Prester John, a 64-page one-shot of Gustovich's superhero, science fiction, and horror stories.

 Gustovich then moved to fellow Michigan-based independent publisher Power Comics Company, becoming the company's art director as well as creating the superhero feature Cobalt Blue, which appeared in Power Comics anthology and then also in a self-titled single-issue comic.
 Power Comics Company dissolved in 1978.

 In 1981, Gustovich returned to Noble Comics, creating the superhero team Justice Machine, publishing five issues of the title over two years.
 Issues #4-5 of Justice Machine were flip books with new Cobalt Blue stories.

 Noble Comics shut down in 1983, but Gustovich licensed Justice Machine to the brand-new publisher Texas Comics, which published a single comic before itself shutting down — Justice Machine Annual #1, a crossover with the then-defunct Tower Comics' superhero team T.H.U.N.D.E.R.
 Agents.
 (By happenstance, Bill Willingham's The Elementals also debuted in Justice Machine Annual #1, an association which became important later on in both feature's histories.)

 From 1983 to 1985, Gustovich focused on other projects, as he inked the majority of First Comics' Warp! series.